HUMAIN Lab

 Currently, we focus on three main research pillars in the lab:

-2. Propose principled frameworks for developing human-centered machine learning.
+- Propose principled frameworks for developing human-centered machine learning.
 Here, focusing on particular machine learning applications that interact with humans (e.g., personalized recommender systems and decision-support systems), we study principled ways to model human preferences and behaviors and incorporate these models into the machine learning pipeline.
 For more details, please refer to Chapter 1 of my Ph.D. thesis.
+Recent relevant publication:

-3. Evaluate and mediate the societal and economic impacts of large-scale machine learning systems.
+- Evaluate and mediate the societal and economic impacts of large-scale machine learning systems.
 Our focus here is on machine learning systems—recommender systems and LLMs—that have been deployed to interact with millions of people.
 In addition to evaluating the impacts of these systems, we hope to develop toolkits to facilitate the implementation of public policies for these systems (e.g., ways to perform data deletion efficiently).
+Recent relevant publication:

 Work-life Balance: Finally, it is worth mentioning that the lab values the importance of work-life balance.
 Given that we are in such a fast-paced field, it takes great effort to keep some time and space for ourselves outside research.
 To maintain a sustainable working style, we hope to keep the lab small but vibrant.